vantage6/vantage6-workshop/episodes/2-understanding-v6.md

 # The vantage6 infrastructure

 In vantage6, a **client** can pose a question to the central **server**.
 Each organization with sensitive data contributes one **node** to the network.
-The nodes collects the research question from the server and fetches the **algorithm to answer** it.
+The nodes collect the computation request from the server and fetches the **algorithm to answer** it.
 When the algorithm completes, the node sends the aggregated results back to the server.

 The roles of these vantage6 components are as follows: